digital-medicine-research-group-UNAV/CRFE/readme.md

 # CRFE - Conformal Recursive Feature Selection

 *CRFE*  is the first feature selection method based on a recursive backward elimintation policy that takes advantage from the Conformal Prediction framework [1].
-CRFE´s objective is minimizing the non-conformity of the features, i.e., the same as SMFS do [2], but instead of creating a feature ranking, we apply the RFE policy.
-Multiclass classficcation is available.
-An automatic stopping criteria is available.
-We have developed and implemented an scikit-learn dependent open source library that implements CRFE [4].
+CRFE´s objective is minimizing the non-conformity of the features [2] using a recursive elimination policy.
+We also present an automatic stopping criteria for recursive methods.

 ## Requirements